openmrs/openmrs-contrib-rest-api-docs/source/includes/info.md

-# Overview
+# OpenMRS REST API

-Welcome to OpenMRS API documentation!.OpenMRS is a software platform and a reference application which enables design of a customized medical records system with no programming knowledge (although medical and systems analysis knowledge is required).
+Welcome to the OpenMRS REST API documentation!
+OpenMRS is a software platform and a reference application which enables design of a customized medical records system with no programming knowledge (although medical and systems analysis knowledge is required).

 It is a common platform upon which medical informatics efforts in developing countries can be built.
 The system is based on a conceptual database structure which is not dependent on the actual types of medical information required to be collected or on particular data collection forms and so can be customized for different uses.

 This document provides High level documentation of OpenMRS APIs with code samples which are in the dark area to the right.
-If anything missing or incorrect please inform us by creating a [GitHub Issue](https://github.com/openmrs/openmrs-contrib-rest-api-docs).
+If you find anything missing or incorrect please consider proposing revision on [GitHub](https://github.com/openmrs/openmrs-contrib-rest-api-docs).

-# OpenMRS REST API

 This documentation serves as a reference to the bespoke [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API for [OpenMRS](https://openmrs.org/).